The Importance of Conversion Rate Optimization

 - Artificial Intelligence (AI) and big data are the second most effective marketing techniques with 14% of marketers

 Unfortunately conversion doesn’t just happen, depending on your target market, you need to optimise for it.
+In other words, CRO.
 For eCommerce businesses, your main focus will be converting visitors on your website to sales.
 Other conversion rates could include items added to cart, items added to wish lists, email subscribers, and social media sharing.

 - eCommerce businesses can expect an average shopper conversion of around 2.95% worldwide